Lower Back Pain Fundamentals 4 Essential Realities About Your Body

-Over the past twenty years treating lower back pain, I've always made it a practice to educate my clients about what I'm doing and why.
+Over the past thirty years treating lower back pain, I've always made it a practice to educate my clients about what I'm doing and why.

 My reason for this is simple: